jqrd/gorestapi-mongo/README.md

 # Base API Example

-This API example is a basic framework for a REST API
+This API example is a basic framework for a REST API with MongoDB as a database.
+It's a fork of https://github.com/snowzach/gorestapi, which supports Postgres as the database.

 ## Compiling
 This is designed as a go module aware program and thus requires go 1.11 or better You can clone it anywhere, just run `make` inside the cloned directory to build

 ## Requirements
-This does require a postgres database to be setup and reachable.
+(TODO reworking to MongoDB) This does require a postgres database to be setup and reachable.
 It will attempt to create and migrate the database upon starting.

 ## Configuration
 The configuration is designed to be specified with environment variables in all caps with underscores instead of periods.